rxcle/rxindi-support/v2/help.md

 ${@fn:PersonDetails}
 ```

 Components are defined and named using the `COMPONENT` (`#`) statement.
-The `PLACE` statement for a particular Component may occur _before_ the Component declaration in the InDesign document structure.
+The `PLACE` statement for a particular Component may occur _before_ the Component definition in the InDesign document structure.
 Referencing an unknown Component will result in an error.

 By default, Components inherit the same data context as the current context at the location of the `PLACE` statement.
 To provide a different context for the Component, use a `,` directly after the Component name and supply an XPath expression.